Episode 29 (Twin Peaks)

-"Episode 29", also known as "Beyond Life and Death", is the twenty-second and final episode of the second season of the American surrealist mystery-horror drama television series Twin Peaks.
+"Episode 29", also known as "Beyond Life and Death", is the twenty-second and final episode of the second season of the American surrealist mystery horror drama television series Twin Peaks.
 Episode 29 served as the final episode of Twin Peaks for over 25 years, until Twin Peaks: The Return premiered on May 21, 2017.
 Upon its original airing in 1991, the episode was paired with the previous episode to form the second hour of what was then billed as a two-part series finale.
 The episode was written by the series co-creator Mark Frost, producer Harley Peyton and regular writer Robert Engels and was directed by series co-creator David Lynch, who rewrote parts of the script.
 It features series regulars Kyle MacLachlan, Michael Ontkean, Richard Beymer and Kenneth Welsh; and guest stars Frank Silva as Killer Bob, Michael J. Anderson as The Man from Another Place, Carel Struycken as The Giant, and Heather Graham as Annie Blackburn.

 Twin Peaks centers on the investigation into the murder of schoolgirl Laura Palmer (Sheryl Lee) in the small rural town in Washington state after which the series is named.
-In this episode, after the kidnap of Annie Blackburn, Federal Bureau of Investigation (FBI) Special Agent Dale Cooper (MacLachlan) and Sheriff Truman (Ontkean) pursue Windom Earle (Welsh) to a portal leading to The Black Lodge—a strange, frightening place which exists on an alternate plane of reality.
+In this episode, after the kidnapping of Annie Blackburn, Federal Bureau of Investigation (FBI) Special Agent Dale Cooper (MacLachlan) and Sheriff Truman (Ontkean) pursue Windom Earle (Welsh) to a portal leading to The Black Lodge—a strange, frightening place which exists on an alternate plane of reality.
 Cooper enters, whereupon his courage is tested by The Man from Another Place, Earle, a number of doppelgängers, and Killer Bob.

 "Episode 29" was broadcast on June 10, 1991, on the American Broadcasting Company (ABC) and was watched by an audience of 10.4 million households in the United States, about 12 percent of the available audience.
 The episode was initially met with mixed reception from critics and audiences alike, many of whom found its cliffhangers frustrating and noted many unanswered questions.
 It has been reevaluated more positively over time, with vast critical and academic commentary focusing on the episode’s unconventional narrative structure and surrealistic style.
-Several of the episode's cliffhangers were expanded upon in the 2016 tie-in book The Secret History of Twin Peaks, and also touched upon less directly in Lynch's 1992 movie Twin Peaks: Fire Walk With Me, in Twin Peaks: The Missing Pieces, and eventually in the third season (2017).
+Several of the episode's cliffhangers were expanded upon in the 2016 tie-in book The Secret History of Twin Peaks, and also touched upon less directly in Lynch's 1992 movie Twin Peaks: Fire Walk With Me, in Twin Peaks: The Missing Pieces, and eventually in the 2017 revival.